mietek/pol/README.md

 The key to the case of conversion to multiple users is that all required information about a user is stored in his dictionary—a single contiguous area of core.
 He makes extensive use of code that belongs to the system, and that does not reside in his dictionary.
 On the other hand, code unique to his application may reside there.
 Here is the first decision that you must make: What belongs in the user’s private dictionary?

 Let us look at the arrangement of core.
 If we choose, and we should, it follows dictionary format: each entry followed by the code it executes.
 Each entry is linked to the previous so that the dictionary may be searched backwards.
-Some entries are obviously of interest to all applications: those that control the stack, that define dictionary entries, that specify fields such as BASE, CONTEXT, etc. Other entries are probably of local concern: the names of fields in records, definitions used to edit text, special purpose code (random number generator, square root, etc.).
+Some entries are obviously of interest to all applications: those that control the stack, that define dictionary entries, that specify fields such as `BASE`, `CONTEXT`, etc. Other entries are probably of local concern: the names of fields in records, definitions used to edit text, special purpose code (random number generator, square root, etc.).
 At some point you must separate the system and user dictionaries.

 If you establish several user dictionaries, the first entry in each will link to the system dictionary at the same point.
 Thus each user is unaware of any other user, and his dictionary search is unaffected.

 #### 7.3.1 Controlled access

 It would appear that you want the system dictionary as large as possible to avoid redundancy.
 That is not necessarily the case.
 There are some entries that might go into the system dictionary—except that you specifically want to deny them to some users.
-Prime examples are the GET and DELETE entries that control disk allocation.
+Prime examples are the `GET` and `DELETE` entries that control disk allocation.
 Misuse of these words by ignorant users can badly damage data stored on disk.
 The best solution is to place the code in the system, without a dictionary entry.
 Define a table of entry points into code of this nature.
 Then if a user wants to use an entry point, he must first define it, perhaps:

     17 ENTRY GET 18 ENTRY RELEASE

-establishing the words GET and RELEASE with the code identified in the 17th and 18th table positions.
-Library subroutines (FORTRAN arithmetic subroutines) might be treated similarly.
+establishing the words `GET` and `RELEASE` with the code identified in the 17th and 18th table positions.
+Library subroutines (<span class="small-caps">FORTRAN</span> arithmetic subroutines) might be treated similarly.

 Incidentally, this illustrates a general method of protection: In addition to using a word, the user must define it correctly.
 Clearly you can cascade the process.
 The value of such protection against malicious mischief depends on secrecy, which is always the ultimate protection.
 However even in the absence of secrecy, it provides valuable protection against inadvertent damage.